pantheon-systems/decoupled-kit-js/README.md

 ## Getting started

 1. Fork this repo
-1. clone your fork to you local machine
+1. clone your fork to your local machine
 1. run `pnpm install` to install dependencies for all packages and starters

 From here the workflow depends on what you're doing.